Alicia-Sheng/InfoApp/README.md

 ## Background

-- It is an app which collects the users' information and prints it out.
+- It is an app which collects the users' information and prints out the summary.

 ## Features